BrockDSL/2020-06-04-Carpentry-Online/index.md

 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

 {% comment %}
-HEADER

-Edit the values in the block above to be appropriate for your workshop.
-If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
-And run 'make workshop-check' *before* committing to make sure that changes are good.
-{% endcomment %}

-{% comment %}